-11110 101111 10 provided do a sample. • ant that you understand the kinds of services you will be provided and the terms and under which these services will be offered. l, , am requesting treatment from the staff of the followin As a condition of that treatment, I acknowledge g items and agree to them.
-(Please initial each item.)
-I unders tand: us he staff believes that the outpatient treatment strategies the program uses provide a seful intervention for chemical dependence problems; however, no specific outcome can e guaranteed. reatment participation requires some basic ground rules.
-These conditions are essential for successful treatment experience.
-Violation of these rules can result in treatment termination. l agree to the following: a.
+- 1. The staff believes that the outpatient treatment strategies the program uses provide a useful intervention for chemical dependence problems; however, no specific outcome can be guaranteed. - 2.
+Treatment participation requires some basic ground rules.
+These conditions are essential for a successful treatment experience.
+Violation of these rules can result in treatment termination.

+I agree to the following:

+- a.
 It is necessary to arrive on time for appointments.
-At each visit I will be prepared to take urine and breath-alcohol tests. b.
+At each visit I will be prepared to take urine and breath-alcohol tests. - b.
 Conditions of treatment require abstinence from all drug and alcohol use for the entire duration of the treatment program.
-If I am unable to make this commitment, I will discuss other treatment options with the program staff.
-C. I will discuss any drug or alcohol use with the staff and group while in treatment. d.
+If I am unable to make this commitment, I will discuss other treatment options with the program staff. - c.
+I will discuss any drug or alcohol use with the staff and group while in treatment. - d.
 Treatment consists of individual and group sessions.
 Individual appointments can be rescheduled, if necessary.
-I understand that group appointments cannot be rescheduled and attendance is extremely important .
+I understand that group appointments cannot be rescheduled and attendance is extremely important.
 I will notify the counselor in advance if I am going to miss a group session.
-Telephone notification may be made for last-minute absence or lateness. e.
-Treatment will be terminated if I attempt to sell drugs or encourage drug use by other clients.
+Telephone notification may be made for last-minute absence or lateness. - e.
+Treatment will be terminated if I attempt to sell drugs or encourage drug use by other clients. - f.
 I understand that graphic stories of drug or alcohol use will not be allowed.